-- Why is the drift so high? - Are drift eliminators damaged or not properly installed - Is there a way to reduce slash out from the sides of the cooling tower - Why is the blowdown leaking to the drain continuously? - Blowdown meter reading - Conductivity setting on the controller - Is the bypass completely shut after maintenance
+- Is the flow through the cooling tower appropriate? - Spray nozzles may be clogged - Fill material maybe damaged or not properly installed - Is there any splash out or leaks from the sides of the cooling tower - Why is the blowdown leaking to the drain continuously?